Posted by Chad E. Smith

-For starters, the average wedding in America costs more than $27,000, and that doesn’t include the engagement ring or the honeymoon.
-Combine those costs with preexisting college loans and car payments, and it is no surprise many couples begin their marriage six figures in the red.
+The average wedding in America today costs more than $27,000* and that doesn’t include the engagement ring or the honeymoon.
+Combine those costs with preexisting college loans, car payments, and credit card debt, and it’s no surprise many young couples start their marriage in the red.
 Meanwhile, mortgage payments and the skyrocketing cost of raising and educating kids loom on the horizon.

-The question is, what can a young couple do to cope with their newfound financial stress?
+What can a newlywed couple do to cope with financial stress?
+Here are five tips:

-Discuss it.
-Let’s face it: talking bills and balances isn’t exactly romantic.
-However, experts agree being honest and confronting your financial situation early on is a great way start a marriage.
+- Discuss it.
+Talking bills and balances isn’t romantic.
+But experts agree that confronting your financial situation early on is a great way start a marriage.
 Disclose all of your debt up front.
-Determine whether you are spenders or savers and agree to make the necessary adjustments.
-Then, compute your combined net worth (total assets minus total liabilities) and work together to create a budget that will help your net worth increase faster.
+Determine whether you are spenders or savers and agree to make adjustments.
+Then, compute your combined net worth (total assets minus total debt) and work together to create a budget to help you increase your net worth.

 - Reduce your credit card debt.
 A lot of couples use their credit cards to fund part of their wedding expenses, but don’t realize it could take years to pay off the balance.
-The quicker you rid yourself of credit debt, the better.
+The quicker you pay down credit card debt, the better.
 This is particularly true if you plan on buying a home soon.
-The lower your credit debt, the higher your FICO score, which is the Fair Isaac Corporation’s tally used by mortgage lenders and banks to decide if they’ll approve your mortgage application.
-Also, lenders are more willing to extend you a larger mortgage if you have a good debt-to-income ratio.
+The lower your debt, the higher your credit score—also known as your FICO score—which is used by mortgage lenders and banks to decide if they’ll approve your mortgage application.
+Also, lenders are more willing to approve you for a bigger mortgage if you have a good debt-to-income ratio.

-Build an emergency fund.
-Never has this been more important than today!
-In January 2008, the nation’s unemployment rate was 4.9 percent.
-Just one year later, it was 7.6 percent—a 65 percent increase.
+- Build an emergency fund.
 A general rule of thumb is to save three to six months of salary in case one or both of you loses your job.
-Being able to pay bills while unemployed will help keep good credit scores intact.
+Being able to pay bills while unemployed will also help keep your credit score intact.